Computational-Mechanics-Materials-Lab/AMPES/README.md

 **To be filled**

-## AMTech Overview
+## AMPES Overview

-AMTech comes with several command-line arguments to assist in both ease of use and customization per run.
+AMPES comes with several command-line arguments to assist in both ease of use and customization per run.
 Use

 ```
 python src/AM_Tech.py --help